nwfsc-fram/boatnet/bn-modules/README.md

 ```

+* Also, if you are developing a HttpClient service, you will hit this bug: https://github.com/angular/angular/issues/25813
+`inject() must be called from an injection context`

 ### 6b [OPTION 2] Reference the library modules in your application directly via tsconfig.json
-* NOTE: this option throws a webpack warning that may not be a good idea to ignore.
-I'm using OPTION 1 for now.
+* NOTE: this option throws a webpack warning that may not be a good idea to ignore (breaks services) I'm using OPTION 1 for now.

 * For your application where you want to use your new component, locate the `tsconfig.json` file in your application's root folder.
 Add the relative "path" as such (example from obs-electron) for each library you want to use: